```html xmlns="http://www.w3.org/1999/xhtml" lang="en" xml:lang="en">

 On the other hand, police forces in the US and some other countries are decentralized, and there is no such thing as a standard police pistol.
 The tens of thousands of individual agencies are free to choose their own weapons.
 Other countries either have a centralized police force, or have a centralized standards-setting body.
 In these places, such as Spain, adoption as a police pistol guarantees large sales.

-A reader who served in the Spanish armed forces has confirmed some of the current issuance of Star pistols.
-As they are mostly more than 20 years old, with no real possibility of replacement or a serice-life-extension (due to Star going out of business), many of themm have been replaced.
-The Marines and National Police switched to an HK pistol, the Guardia uses Berettas, and the Catlonian Poliice use Walthers.
-However, the Spanish Navy still issues the M30 series for force protection duties, and others must certainly be hanging on.
+Readers in the Spanish armed forces have confirmed issuance of Star pistols as late as the 20-teens.
+However, they are mostly over 30 years old, with no real possibility of replacement, a serice-life-extension, or even replenishment of spares (due to Star going out of business).
+The Marines and National Police have switched to an HK pistol, the Guardia uses Berettas, and the Catlonian Police use Walthers.
+However, the Spanish Navy still broadly issued (as of 2008) the M30 series for force protection duties, and others must certainly be hanging on today (in the 2020s).
+As the Spanish Navy still issues 1960s-era Star SMGs (in very nice condition, as well) these pistols may also be expected to remain in at least second-line service for decades to come.

 Much like the abortive Colt Pony Model D there was, apparently, a deal explored by Colt in the late 1980s to import Star M30 pistols and sell them under the Colt name.
 This would be the era of the failed Colt Double Eagle and eggregious (and recalled) All American 2000, which Colt was casting about for something to compete with the likes of Beretta and Glock.